 If we suspend work or terminate this engagement by reason of your failure to make a trust deposit or provide a guarantee as required, we will not be liable for any loss or damage suffered by any client in the Group as a result of the suspension or termination.

-Our firm may, from time to time, use the services of third party contractors to perform some of the services we are engaged to perform for you.
+From time to time, our firm may use “outsourced services” (which may include “Cloud Computing”) to perform some of the services we are engaged to perform for you.

 We will notify you of any change to this list from time to time.

-Each client in the Group hereby authorises us to disclose information relating to that client’s affairs to such third party contractors as we may choose to engage to perform such work.
+Each client in the Group hereby authorises us to disclose information relating to that client’s affairs to such third party service providers as we may choose to engage to perform such work.

-Where we use the services of third party contractors, we are nevertheless responsible for the conduct and activities of those contractors and for the delivery of the services we are engaged to perform for you.
+Where we outsource services to third party providers, we are nevertheless responsible for the conduct and activities of those providers and for the delivery of the services we are engaged to perform for you.

-From time to time, our firm and our third party contractors may engage external IT service providers (including in relation to “cloud computing” services) in the performance of services under this engagement.
+From time to time, our firm may utilise “Cloud Computing” in the performance of services under this engagement which is not an “outsourced service”.

-The list of external IT service provider(s) currently used by our firm or our third party contractors, to whom client information will or may be disclosed, is as follows:
+The list of “cloud computing” service provider(s) currently used by our firm in the provision of services which is not an outsourced service, to whom client information will or may be disclosed, is as follows:

 We will notify you of any change to this list from time to time.

-Each client in the Group hereby authorises us and our third party contractors to disclose information relating to those clients’ affairs to such external IT service providers as we or our third party contractors may choose to engage.
+Each client in the Group hereby authorises us to disclose information relating to those clients' affairs to such “Cloud Computing” service providers as we may choose to engage.

 During the performance of our work under this engagement, we may detect conduct or a transaction that is considered to constitute NOCLAR, which has a material effect on any documents or information that might be required to be provided to a regulatory authority (RA), such as the ATO.

-If we detect any NOCLAR, we may have an ethical requirement to make a disclosure to a RA.
-We will follow a formal process which will include advising you of our concerns, and if necessary, seeking legal advice.
-If we do seek legal advice we reserve the right to ask you to pay or reimburse us for our reasonable costs.
+If we detect any NOCLAR, we may have a professional requirement to make a disclosure to a RA.
+We will follow a formal process which will include advising you of our concerns and, if necessary, seeking legal advice.
+If we do seek legal advice, we reserve the right to ask you to pay or reimburse us for our reasonable costs.

 If we are required to make a disclosure to a RA, you agree to forever release us from any claim for costs or losses you incur in responding to or dealing with anything that arises from our disclosure.